gojimmypi/RFID_Logger/Enclosure.md

 is to perfectly mount the board near the perimeter of the box.
 Then, use a drill or dremmel tool to cut a nice, perfectly shaped USB connector hole.
 Easier said than done.

 One possibility is to 3D print an enclosure.
-Not everyone has accecss to a 3D print
+Not everyone has access to a 3D printer.

-An alternative method is to drill a hole at seam between the lid and the box.
+An alternative method is to drill a hole at the seam between the lid and the box.
 For best results, have the lid snuggly secured when drilling:

 ![drill_enclosure_hole.png](./images/drill_enclosure_hole.png)